--Serum calcium, phosphorus, uric acid, and renal function tests.

--24 hour urine for calcium, phosphorus, uric acid, oxalate, citrate, and cystine.

--Investigations for special clinical situations like hyperparathyroidism, gout, should also be included.
+- Serum calcium, phosphorus, uric acid, and renal function tests (RFT). - 24-hour urine for calcium, phosphorus, uric acid, oxalate, citrate, and cystine. - Investigations for special clinical situations like hyperparathyroidism, gout, should also be included.

-- The main objectives in investigation are to find out :
+The main objectives in investigation are to find out :

 - 1. The composition of stones.

 - 2. Cause of stone formation.

 - 3. Functional status of kidney.

 - 4. Presence/absence of obstruction in urinary tract.

 - 5. Evidence of possible urinary infection.

--Types of Calculi :
+Types of Calculi

-- There are four basic types of kidney stones : - 1.
-Calcium stones \rightarrow calcium oxalate and calcium phosphate. - 2.
+There are four basic types of kidney stones:

+- 1. Calcium stones \rightarrow calcium oxalate and calcium phosphate. - 2.
 Uric acid stones. - 3.
-Struvite stones (magnesium ammonium phosphate). - 4.
-Cystine stones. - Most kidney stones (70% to 80%) are calcium stones calcium oxalate, calcium phosphate, or a combination of the two materials.
+Struvite stones (magnesium ammonium phosphate), also known as triple phosphate stone. - 4.
+Cystine stones. - Most kidney stones (70% to 80%) are calcium stones calcium oxalate, calcium phosphate, or a combination of the two materials. - \blacktriangleright A patient can have one or a combination of these stones.

--Types of Calculi :
+Types of Calculi

 Stone type and composition Contributing factors Notes Calcium stones 1.
 Calcium oxalate.
 2. Calcium phosphate.
 Hyperparathyroidism.
 Hypercalcemia and Hypercalciuria.
-Hyperoxaluria. (some food eg. spinach, strawberries and large doses of Vitamin C may increase the amount of oxalate in your urine).
+Hyperoxaluria (some food eg. spinach, beets and large doses of Vitamin C may increase the amount of oxalate in your urine).
 Vitamin D toxicity.
 Calcium oxalate stones are more common.
 Calcium phosphate stones are caused by the combination of high urine calcium and alkaline urine (because phosphate level increase in alkaline urine).
-Carbonate apatite (calcium carbonate and calcium phosphate) is one kind of calcium phosphate stone.
+Carbonate apatite is one kind of calcium phosphate stones, and commonly consider as infection marker.
 Uric acid stones (Urate) Form in acid urine with pH around 5.
 Gout.
 High purine diet.
 Excessive urinary uric acid.
 Can treated by: Increase fluid intake.
 Alkalinization of the urine.
-Struvite stones (magnesium ammonium phosphate stones) • Urea-splitting urinary tract infection UTIs (Some urinary bacteria can split the urea in urine to form ammonium and also to make urine less acidic).
-They can also be called infection stones if they occur with kidney or urinary tract infections (UTIs).
+Struvite stones (magnesium ammonium phosphate stones) Urea-splitting urinary tract infection UTIs (Some urinary bacteria can split the urea in urine to form ammonium and also to make urine less acidic).
+They can also be called infection stones if they occur with urinary tract infections (UTIs).
 Can treated by: Increase fluid intake.
-Acidification of the urine Cystine stones • Develop in patients with cystinuria.
+Acidification of the urine Cystine stones Develop in patients with cystinuria (inherited disorder) ?
 Less common.
 Can treated by: Increase fluid intake.
 Alkalinization of the urine.